shintoo/polka-dot/README.md

 A simple dotfile and configuration manager.

 ##Installation
-Run `sh compile` to install polka-dot
+Run `sh compile`, then move the resulting executable to your PATH.

 ##Usage
 polka-dot comes with four commands: `save`, `apply`, `rm`, and `list`.
 The former two work with a config file that must be written, containing a path to the file to be packaged.